 Free airline buses

-Both Emirates and Etihad offer services to get their customers between the two major cities and their home airports.
-Inconveniently, neither runs and airport to airport service, but they do take you from the airport to a fairly central spot in the neighbouring city.
+Emirates, Etihad, and AirArabia offer services to get their customers between the major cities and their home airports.
+Inconveniently, no airline runs an airport-to-airport service, but they do take you from the airport to a fairly central spot in the neighbouring city.

-You can see our complete guide here how the FREE airline buses work, including what codes to use when booking your flights and the pickup points.
+You can see our complete guide here on how the FREE airline buses work, including which codes to use when booking your flights and the pickup points.